 - Personal, self deprecating stories related to my culinary journey

 - Dope tunes that inspire and trigger nostalgic emotions connected to food

-I’ve worked in the food industry for several years at different levels including corporately for companies like Quaker and Kraft Foods, private caterer, and now as a food blogger.
+I’ve worked in the food industry for several years as a Consumer Insights professional for both Quaker and Kraft Foods, recipe developer, and now as a food blogger.
 I am active in the community and serve as a Chef Ambassador for the American Heart Association and a spokesperson for Real Men Cook Charities.